RachelfromIreland/CPI-Project/README.md

 - CI Django Blog and My Resume - LINK HERE
 - The background image for the project was taken from [castlefinn.ie](https://castlefinn.ie/points-of-interest/cpi-centre/).

-## Tools
-- [Lucid Chart](https://www.lucidchart.com/pages/examples/flowchart-maker) was used to create the flowchart.
-- [Formspree](https://formspree.io/) was used for the contact form.

 ## Acknowledgments
 - This project was completed with the guidance of my mentor, Rory Patrick Sheridan.
 His feedback was invaluable and his guidance made completing this project a very educational experience.